 - 6.1 CRD Article 104(1)(j) enables the PRA to impose additional or more frequent reporting of liquidity positions.
-CRR Article 414 requires institutions which do not meet the LCR to report the LCR, stable funding and additional liquidity monitoring metric returns, as appropriate, daily by the end of each business day unless the competent authority authorises a lower frequency and a longer delay. - 6.2 The PRA considers that for firms with a balance sheet total above £5 billion it is appropriate to submit the following returns on a daily basis during times of stress in accordance with of CRR Article 414: - Liquidity Coverage Requirements (C 72.00-C 76.00); - · Maturity template (C 66.00); and - Rollover of funding (C 70.00) - 6.3 Therefore, the PRA expects those firms to have systems and processes in place that enable them to report these returns on a daily basis.
-The PRA recognises that firms may require time to develop systems and processes and will be proportionate in its expectations, taking into account that the PRA will still be collecting the FSA047 and FSA048 returns and will be able to require these on a daily basis if necessary. - 6.4 In requiring any additional or more frequent reporting from a firm during a stress, the PRA will be proportionate. - 6.5 In addition to the above, the PRA expects all firms to have the capability to produce key data to monitor liquidity buffers, contractual and stress-tested cashflows, wholesale counterparties and Financial Services Compensation Scheme balances in the event of a crisis.
+CRR Article 414 requires institutions which do not meet the LCR to report the LCR, stable funding and additional liquidity monitoring metric returns, as appropriate, daily by the end of each business day unless the competent authority authorises a lower frequency and a longer delay. - 6.2 The PRA considers that for firms with a balance sheet total above £5 billion it is appropriate to submit the following returns on a daily basis during times of stress in accordance with of CRR Article 414: - Liquidity Coverage templates (C 72.00-C 76.00); and - Rollover of funding (C 70.00).